 2024 Cybersecurity Sprint

 A survey of the top cybersecurity threats to the water/wastewater sector in 2024 and the key responses to undertake.
 Includes vulnerabilities related to network security, user errors, and social engineering attacks.
+Updated with the latest in significant threats, notable breaches, and recommendations specific to the water and wastewater sector.

 2023 Cybersecurity Sprint